gravity-group/gravity-group.github.io/about.md

 We would also like to hire **postdoctoral researchers**.
 If you are interested in gravitational physics or searching for new physics from astrophysical observations, please send your CV and we will help you in getting a position when available.
-Please contact [Dr. Lijing Shao](https://friendshao.github.io/)!
+Please contact [Dr. Chenggang Shao](http://faculty.hust.edu.cn/shaochenggang/zh_CN/index.htm)!

 <figure>
 <img src="/assets/group_meeting_Jun1_2019.png" style="width:100%">